leezhenghui/tsnode-proxify/README.md

 ### Run Unit Tests

-You can run the unit tests to get a full picture of what tsnode-proxify support so far.
+You can run the [integration tests](https://github.com/leezhenghui/tsnode-proxify/tree/master/test) to get a full picture of what features has been supported by tsnode-proxify so far.

 ```shell
 npm run test